antixenoinitiative/axiwiki/salvation-gauss.md

 A second announcement was made from The Heart of Taurus Megaship on the 19th of September 3307

 > SYSTEM BROADCAST FROM HEART OF TAURUS MEGASHIP
-> A message from Taurus Mining Ventures to all ships in the Pepsi Senior ON-S b4-8 system.
+> A message from Taurus Mining Ventures to all ships in the Pegasi Sector ON-S b4-8 system.
 >
 > This is Captain Chae-Won Lee, commanding the Heart of Taurus.
 Our company nas been Contracted by Salvation to spearhead an operation against the Thargoids.
 >